 Similar to laws found in neighboring states, the Rhode Island statute exempts snow and ice accumulation that began while the car was in use.

 Even with a snowless car, winter driving is especially difficult for new and improving drivers.
-Learn to become a lifelong safe motorist – under all conditions – at AAA Driving School or through AAA’s Defensive Driving course.
+Learn to become a lifelong safe motorist – under all conditions – with the AAA Defensive Driving Course.